yuvalschl/Hskell-mine-sweeper/README.md

 ## Prerequisites

-you will need to install haskell stack on your computer/
+you will need to install haskell stack on your computer

 download and install tutorial:/ https://docs.haskellstack.org/en/stable/README/